 The curved bridge spans are original from 1943 while the two center spans, which were destroyed by US bombings in 1945 have been replaced by newer ones allowing trains and people on foot to pass the river again.

 It’s such an iconic bridge reminding us of the horrors of WWII, and I’m glad to say I’ve crossed it.
+I think my wife and her friends who accompanied us on the trip to Kanchanaburi were quite thrilled as well.

-There are some floating restaurants, food and souvenir stalls by the bridge, but we didn’t spend much time here as we were more interested in another bridge, or viaduct, an hour away.
+There are some floating restaurants, food, and souvenir stalls by the bridge, but we didn’t spend much time here as we were more interested in another bridge, or viaduct, an hour away.

 Don’t miss out on Tham Krasae Bridge – Wampo Viaduct